vibhoothi/amfoss/slides/how_to_commit.md

 > Do not put "PERIOD" or "." at the end of subject

 - Typos
-> Double and triple check for typos, once it is merged and you are shameless!!!
+> Double and triple check for typos, once it is merged then it is really difficult to correct them.
-> We know you are pigs, but do not show that.
+> Be Aware!

 - Break at 72 Chars and not 80
 > Try to break the description when it is 72 characters, have extentions for your `vim` for this, ( Do you vim??)